 Sustainability has become an increasingly important aspect of the way businesses operate.
-The resale franchise concepts within the Winmark Corporation® family of brands have pushed the idea of a sustainable business forward not simply because consumers feel good about buying from environmentally-friendly businesses, but because owners also feel great and reap financial rewards.
+The resale franchise concepts within the Winmark Corporation® network of brands have pushed the idea of a sustainable business forward not simply because consumers feel good about buying from environmentally-friendly businesses, but because owners also feel great and reap financial rewards.

 In the apparel industry, sustainability initiatives are increasingly important to help combat wasteful practices.
 Between 2000 and 2015, the amount of clothing produced every year roughly doubled.
 A primary factor in the growth of the apparel industry was the rise of fast fashion, which is typified by low-cost clothing produced on shorter manufacturing cycles more frequently throughout the year.

 Already a resource-intensive industry, fast fashion aggravated many of the existing issues caused by apparel manufacturing.
 For example, the industry produces 20 percent of global wastewater and 10 percent of the total carbon emissions around the world, according to the United Nations Economic Commission for Europe.

 Meanwhile, research from the Ellen MacArthur Foundation highlighted the fact that the equivalent of one garbage truck of textiles is incinerated or sent to a landfill every second.
 In addition to the negative environmental impact this practice propagates, it also affects consumers’ wallets.
 Since much of this clothing isn’t worn more than a few times, people are spending money on – albeit inexpensive – apparel with greater frequency.
 The cost-savings of fast fashion is often mitigated by the volume of clothes they purchase.